-You can see more and more people wearing a paracord survival bracelet and talking about survival and prepping as they’ve seen it on TV, movies or after reading about it in various magazines.
-However, what the media transmits to the consumers does not reflect what true survival requires and this is how survival myths were born.
+You can see more and more people wearing a paracord survival bracelet.
+You hear them talking about survival and prepping as they’ve seen it on TV, movies or after reading about it in various magazines.
+However, what the media transmits to the consumers does not reflect what real survival requires and this is how survival myths were born.

 You should learn to distinguish fact from fiction if you want to survive a worst-case scenario and you should always test the information you receive.
 Read on to stay informed and make sure to pass this knowledge forward.